umdsais/puppet-nagios/README.md

 Name of the Nagios service.
 If you need to add support for a new distro, please send a pull request or [raise an issue](https://github.com/djjudas21/puppet-nagios/issues).

 #### `::nagios::client`

+The `::nagios::client` class installs components needed for a system to be monitored by a Nagios monitoring server.

 ### Defined types